Zikun-Yang/FusionSeekerPro/README.md

 The output directory includes:
 ```
 # Final results:
+confident_genefusion_refined.txt               A list of refined confident gene fusion calls after mapping back to reference genome.
 confident_genefusion.txt                       A list of confident gene fusion calls from input BAM file.
 Includes gene names, breakpoint positions, number and name of fusion-supporting reads.
 confident_genefusion_transcript_sequence.fa    Transcript sequences of reported confident gene fusion

 # Intermediate results:
+filtered.bam                                   Reads that are overlapped with more than one genes
+filtered.bam.bai                               Index of bam file
 clustered_candidate.txt                        A full list of gene fusion candidates before applying
 rawsignal.txt                                  A list of all gene fusion raw signals.
 log.txt                                        Log file for debug.